stavandieee/electronicnose.stavan.io/README.md

 </div>

-### Areas for Contribution
-- 🔧 Hardware optimizations
-- 🧠 Model improvements
-- 📱 Mobile app development
-- 📊 New datasets
-- 🌍 Real-world deployments

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE] file for details.

 ## Acknowledgments